-- 1. All new Alpena Community College students who do not have a high school diploma, G.E.D., or do not meet ACT or SAT Reading, English, and Mathematics sub-score requirements, and wish to register for more than one course (Note: placement assessment will only be given in the subject areas where sub-score minimums were not met) or - 2.
+- All new Alpena Community College students who do not have a high school diploma, G.E.D., or do not meet ACT or SAT Reading, English, and Mathematics sub-score requirements, and wish to register for more than one course\\ (Note: placement assessment will only be given in the subject areas where sub-score minimums were not met) or - 2.
 All students who have not earned a minimum of 12 college credits including one college level course in either English or mathematics, AND - 3.
-All students who enroll for the first time in an English or mathematics course. - Students who accumulate six credit hours by taking one course per semester will be required to take the ACCUPLACER Placement Assessment.
+All students who enroll for the first time in an English or mathematics course.